 Fines imposed by Odisha govt eyewash: BJP

-Bhubaneswar: Describing the Rs 67,900 crore fine imposed by the Odisha government on mines for excess production as an eyewash, the BJP on Wednesday demanded cancellation of mining licenses of the companies, confiscation of their machines and a CBI probe.
+Bhubaneswar: Describing the Rs 67,900 crore fine imposed by the Odisha government on mines for excess production as an eyewash, the BJP today demanded cancellation of mining licenses of the companies, confiscation of their machines and a CBI probe.

 "In order to save its own skin, Odisha government has imposed fine on erring mines.
 It is only an eyewash to mislead the people when the Shah Commission probing the mining scam is on its third visit to the state," state BJP vice-president and spokesman Ashok Sahu alleged here.